wanttobeamaster/dify-docs/en/learn-more/use-cases/private-ai-deepseek-dify.md

 docker compose up -d  # Use `docker-compose up -d` if running Docker Compose V1
 ```

 After running the command, you should see all containers running with proper port mappings.
-For detailed instructions, refer to Docker Compose Deployment.
+For detailed instructions, refer to [Deploy with Docker Compose](https://docs.dify.ai/getting-started/install-self-hosted/docker-compose).

 Dify Community Edition runs on port 80 by default.
 You can access your private Dify platform at: `http://your_server_ip`